Is Travel Insurance Mandatory for Vietnam? What Indian Travellers Should Know

 Activity coverage matters specifically for Vietnam.
 The Ha Giang loop, motorbike rentals, cave trekking in Phong Nha, diving near Phu Quoc, and overnight bus travel are all standard parts of Vietnam itineraries.
 Not all base policies cover these automatically.
 Always check the exclusions section before departure.

-Travellers planning multi-country Southeast Asia trips can explore the LUMA Asia Pass for regional coverage across multiple destinations in one plan.
+Travellers planning multi-country Southeast Asia trips can use the LUMA travel insurance cost calculator to see regional coverage options across multiple destinations in one place and exact coverage cost.

-Vietnam trips can feel very easy right up until something small throws the itinerary off.
-A cancelled domestic connection in bad weather.
-Getting sick halfway through a north-to-south route.
-Needing treatment in a city you know nothing about.
+Vietnam trips can feel straightforward until something unexpected changes the plan.
+A cancelled domestic flight during the rainy season.
+Food poisoning halfway through a north-to-south itinerary.
+Needing treatment in a city you've never visited before.

 Summary: Is Travel Insurance Mandatory for Vietnam from India?